 The NMHSPF model brings together the best available evidence and expert opinion on:

-- the types and levels of mental health care required for different need groups.
+- the types and levels of mental health care required for different need groups, and

 - efficient standards of health service operation to deliver this care.